berkyalcinkaya/fungalvision/README.md

 # GUI Features

 ## Segmentation
-Yeastvision contains models to accurately segment yeast in all stages of their lifecycle.
+Fungalvision contains models to accurately segment yeast in all stages of their lifecycle.
 Simply choose one of the following models from the model dropdown and click run. </em>

 **Pixel flow-based models**